MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-self-service-password-reset.md

 #Customer intent: As a dev, devops, I want to learn how to implement self-service password reset (SSPR) to my iOS app using native authentication.
 ---

-# Tutorial: Self-service password reset in iOS app
+# Tutorial: Self-service password reset in iOS/macOS app

 This tutorial demonstrates how to give users the ability to change or reset their password, with no administrator or help desk involvement.